-12. The claims in the patents-in-suit are directed at systems and methods that enable participants in a fantasy sports league, sometimes referred to as a "rotisserie league," to interact with the contest system on a real-time basis.
-In prior art systems, a fantasy sports game would use periodic publications or broadcasts during which the participants could select the members of their teams.
-However, these prior art systems were limited in utility because they failed to allow for any real-time access to player databases or real-time access to information relating to the performance of participants' teams.
+12. The claims in the patents-in-suit are directed at systems and methods that enable participants in a contest system to interact with the contest system on a real-time basis.
+This represented a substantial improvement over prior art systems, which were limited in utility because they failed to allow for any real-time access to player databases or real-time access to information relating to the performance of participants' teams.